getify/You-Dont-Know-JS/es6 & beyond/ch4.md

 While `resolve(..)` and `Promise.resolve(..)` can accept a promise and adopt its state/resolution, `reject(..)` and `Promise.reject(..)` do not differentiate what value they receive.
 So, if you reject with a promise or thenable, the promise/thenable itself will be set as the rejection reason, not its underlying value.

 `Promise.all([ .. ])` accepts an array of one or more values (e.g., immediate values, promises, thenables).
-It returns a promise back which will be fulfilled if all the values fulfill, or reject immediately once the first of any of them rejects.
+It returns a promise back that will be fulfilled if all the values fulfill, or reject immediately once the first of any of them rejects.

 Starting with these values/promises: